 Make sure that the two sections of t-slot are perfectly aligned as you tighten up the join.

 You have now created a strong join in aluminium t-slot extrusion.

-There are several alternative methods of joining Alusic t-slot aluminium profiles.
+There are several alternative methods of joining T Slot aluminium profiles.
 These alternative methods are useful under different circumstances.
 If you would like more information please check out our blog.
-We have articles about through body joins and joins using clamping plates and pawl clamps.
-You can also view these informative videos showing some of the more common connection systems.
+We have articles about through body joins and joins using clamping plates

 You are probably aware that we are in the middle of the fourth industrial revolution.

 The fourth industrial revolution is characterised by a fusion of technologies that is blurring the line between cyber and physical systems

 The first three industrial revolutions transformed and revolutionised our society and with each stage the world fundamentally changed around us.
 Technological evolution speeds up exponentially as each generation of technology improves on the last.
 As change becomes more rapid it is becoming increasingly important to be aware of this when installing infrastructure such as factories.

 There are some key areas where GAP Engineering can help improve your ability to keep pace.

 CAD models play a crucial role in the planning and implementation of modern factory installations.
 It is becoming more common for the interior of entire buildings to be 3D scanned so that a complete CAD model of the entire workplace can be created.
 Every detail such as work flow, positioning of safety fencing, height restrictions and positioning of equipment can be thoroughly analysed before any other steps are taken.

 CAD models for all our profiles and accessories are available for download in several CAD formats.
 If that is not of use to you, we provide a CAD design service.